 Taxis are modestly priced in comparison to other countries.
 Tariffs from one place to another usually won’t exceed more than $2 within a medium-sized city, like Liberia, Guanacaste.
 To ensure a fair rate, ask the driver to turn on the maria, or meter, before entering the cab or simply agree upon a fair price in advance.

 Cars are ridiculously expensive to import to Costa Rica.
 Taxes alone can be almost as much as the value of the car itself.
-Each year, car owners are required to pay marchamo, a $100-1,000 (depending on the age and brand of car) fee for mandatory liability insurance.
-Considering Costa Rica’s notoriously poor quality roads, cars need frequent repairs; however, reparations fortunately only cost about 20-30% of what they would in the states.
+Each year, car owners are required to pay the marchamo, a $100 to $1,000 fee (depending on the age and brand of car) for mandatory liability insurance.
+Considering Costa Rica’s notoriously poor quality roads, cars need frequent repairs.
+However, repairs typically cost less than what they would in the states.

 Additionally, vehicles don’t lose their value here like they do in other places.
 If you buy a car today and drive it 50,000 miles, you can still sell it in a couple of years for almost the same price for which you bought it.
 Auto insurance can cost more than private health insurance and is not required.